joshburgess/joshburgess/README.md

 ---

-## Recent Projects
+## Projects

-Click the ▸ icon next to each language banner to expand and see the projects written in that language.
+Click the ▸ icon next to each language banner or the banner itself to expand and see the projects written in that language.

----

 <details>
 <summary><picture><img src="assets/spacer.svg" width="20" align="absmiddle"></picture><picture><img src="assets/banners/rust.svg" alt="Rust" width="92%" align="absmiddle"></picture></summary>